Embeddings Module

 Parameters:

-• query (str) – Search query text
+• query (str) – Search query text.
+May include field:"value" filters.

 • database (DatabaseManager) – Database manager for retrieving full paper details